 CMS offers a number of activities that may apply to ophthalmologists.
 Points for activities vary based on practice size.
 All physicians must complete at least one activity for this category to avoid a penalty.

-- The IRIS Registry supports reporting for 18 activities.
+- The IRIS Registry supports reporting for over 60 activities.

 In addition to attesting, all practices should maintain documentation supporting completion of each activity, in the event of a future audit.